-If you have significant burning when urinating and you can’t go to an urgent care center of make an appointment with your doctor, there is an over the counter medication, phenazopyridine, that can helps control the pain with urination.
+Turn to Medication: If you have significant burning when urinating and you can’t go to an urgent care center or make an appointment with your doctor, there is an over the counter medication called phenazopyridine that can helps control the pain with urination.
 Also, there is another over the counter medication called Methenamine that functions as an antibiotic.
 The dosage is 1 gram 2-4 times a day.

-One further piece of advice: If you’re pregnant, you should give your doctor\obstetrician a call at the onset of symptoms, since a UTI can quickly turn to a kidney infection.
+One further piece of advice: If you’re pregnant, you should give your doctor or obstetrician a call at the onset of symptoms, since a UTI can quickly turn to a kidney infection.

 Bottom Line: UTI’s are a common problem that affects nearly all women at some time in their lives.
 Following a few of these steps can be very helpful in reducing the symptoms and reducing the incidence or recurrent UTIs.